nik2704/SMAX_tray/README.md

 ## ✨ Features

 - 🖥️ Runs silently in the Windows system tray.
+- 🔒 checks the value of a token for an instance and in case of '-init' requests this information and encrypts the token.
 - 🌐 Periodically polls a REST API for new service requests.
 - 🔔 Displays Windows notifications for new or unacknowledged items.
 - 🔒 Authenticates via username and token.